okiokwiri/STM32_SerialApi/README.md

 installed on your host machine when the test command is run.

 # Interesting project features
-An interesting and weird feature I intend to implement is a TCP connection.
-This will allow for OTA firmware updates to the oven :-D
+Some interesting feature:
+  1. Temperature sensor transmission via TCP
+  2. Support for Over the air firmware updates over TCP

 # Concepts that will be explored